Vasuji/CARND-traffic-sign-classifier/writeup-template.md

 ![alt text](extra_histo.png)

-The difference between the original data set and the augmented data set is the following ...
+The difference between the original data set and the augmented data set is the following:
+1. Initially all data was not uniformly distributed in each classes.
+2. Initial data was not preprocessed now we have preprocessed data.

 #### 3. Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.